marco-santini/marco-santini.github.io/blog-creation/index.md

 When I'll post a new *tale* the only thing I want to do is to push a commit on a branch and, thanks to Github actions, this is exactly what I'll have to do.

-This is the workflow config file that describe blog build action.
+This is the workflow config file that define blog build action.

 ```yaml
 name: github pages